 Unless you’re a high earner, someone with high capital gains, or someone who makes income both abroad and in the US, your AGI is now likely to be below any of the thresholds to pay taxes, but do double check and complete the rest of Form 1040 as normal.

 Forms to File for the Foreign Earned Income Exclusion (for tax year 2020):

 - Form 2555.
 See Instructions here.

 - Publication 54 (instructions for taxpayers abroad)

 Again, I can’t stress enough to verify this information based on your own unique situation and if doubt consider consulting a tax professional, which I am not.
-Also, it may be worth being less hard headed than me and just using E-File.
+Also, given everything with the pandemic, stimulus payments, and backlogs, it seems more than ever E-File may be the best way to file for the FEIE.
 Definitely, at least check to see if you qualify for free file.

 If you do in fact have any money due back to you, I highly recommend the Capital One 360 Bank Account as a good online banking option.
 You can read my review of it or sign up and get a deposit bonus.
 I also highly recommend their SavorOne and Quicksilver credit cards (review here and here)

 There you have it.
 A practical guide to filing the Foreign Earned Income Exclusion.
 I hope it helped you have a better idea of how to file your taxes if you are a US citizen abroad.